basierend auf Bewertungen

 • EPA and DHA contribute to maintaining normal blood pressure

-• EPA and DHA contribute to the maintenance of normal blood triglyceride concentrations
+• EPA and DHA contribute to maintaining normal triglyceride concentrations in the blood

-• DHA contributes to the maintenance of normal brain function
+• DHA contributes to maintaining normal brain function

 • DHA contributes to the maintenance of normal vision